thousandlemons/Java-Console-View/README.md

 ## User Guide

-In this user guide, we will build a simple command line app to "Taxi Booking", which prints the same result as the examples above.
+In this user guide, we will build a simple command line app "Taxi Booking", which prints the same result as the examples above.

 ### Create "Book Taxi" Action